 I am so looking forward to this next month.
 It will be all about fasting!
 Check back in at the end of March if you want to hear about my month focusing on fasting, and let me know how you incorporate fasting into your life.

 And as always, I would love to hear about your thoughts and experiences with prayer.
-I have barely scratched the surface on the subject in this blog, so we can continue the conversation in the comment section below or on our Facebook group, which can be found here.
+I have barely scratched the surface on the subject in this blog, so we can continue the conversation in the comment section below.

 Thank you so much for taking the time to read this update blog, and I hope you have a wonderful March!